![CDATA[ [if IE 9] ]]>

 Use copies as a substitute for buying books, magazines, reprints, etc.

-You are a member of the faculty of the school.
+You are a member of the faculty of the school (parish religious education and faith formation does not qualify).

-The class is part of the regular offerings of the school.
+The class is part of the regular offerings of the school (parish religious education and faith formation does not qualify).

 The work was acquired lawfully (i.e., it is not a bootleg or a duplicate copy of a rented work).